 Locate Those Lungs

-Your lungs are in your chest, and they are so large that they take up most of the space in there.
+Your lungs are in your chest, and are so big that they take up most of the space in there.
 You have two lungs, but they aren't the same size the way your eyes or nostrils are.
 Instead, the lung on the left side of your body is a bit smaller than the lung on the right.
 This extra space on the left leaves room for your heart.

 Your lungs are protected by your rib cage, which is made up of 12 sets of ribs.
 These ribs are connected to your spine in your back and go around your lungs to keep them safe.
-Beneath the lungs is the (say: DY-uh-fram), a dome-shaped muscle that works with your lungs to allow you to inhale (breathe in) and exhale (breathe out) air.
+Beneath the lungs is the diaphragm (say: DY-uh-fram), a dome-shaped muscle that works with your lungs to allow you to inhale (breathe in) and exhale (breathe out) air.